How far can bias go? Tracing bias from pretraining data to alignment: Introduction

+The investigated bias, gender-occupation bias, involves stereotyping certain genders as inherently suited for specific professions.
+First identified by \citet{man_programmer}, this persistent issue in NLP impacts LLMs like GPT-3, Llama \cite{brown2020language, an2024large, iso-etal-2025-evaluating} and BERT \cite{devlin2019bert}, as well as hiring systems \cite{chen2023ethics}.
+We study gender-occupation bias as a form of representation bias, reflecting the under-representation of certain groups in specific occupations.
+This remains crucial to data level bias studies, as even ostensibly neutral datasets often show significant imbalances—for example, fewer than 18\% of Wikipedia biographical entries pertain to women \cite{Wagner_Garcia_Jadidi_Strohmaier_2021}.
+Understanding whether such data imbalances propagate to model outputs forms the core motivation of our study.

+The main contributions of this paper are as follows: i) We analyze and quantify gender bias in both the pre-training data (\S \ref{sec:retrieve-dataset}) and the model outputs (\S \ref{sec:prompt-models}). ii) We investigate the amplification (or potential mitigation) of bias as it propagates from the pre-training data to model outputs (\S \ref{method:amplification}). iii) By comparing with real-world statistics, we assess the extent to which the pre-training data and model outputs reflect or exacerbate the existing occupational segregation.\footnote{The code is available at: \url{https://github.com/marionthaler/tracing_bias}}
-We find that (1) women are underrepresented in the Dolma training data compared to real-world statistics.
-This highlights a significant disparity between these distributions and actual occupational demographics ( Fig.\ \ref{fig:figure_1} and \S \ref{5.1}).
-(2) Gender bias present in the training data correlates with and is even slightly amplified in the outputs of the OLMo 7B base model ( \S \ref{5.3}).
-(3) Instruction-tuning methods, such as those used in OLMo 7B SFT and OLMo 7B Instruct, help mitigate this representational bias, resulting in a reduction of representational bias ( \S \ref{5.2}).
-(4) Still, stereotypical gender associations persist, reflecting real-world gender segregation within specific occupations ( \S \ref{5.3}).
-(5) Changes in hyperparameters and prompts have only a minimal impact on the gender proportions within the generated texts across all models ( \S \ref{5.4}).

-These results underscore the critical need to address bias at the pre-training data level, as mitigating bias post-training can be costly and insufficient \citep{gupta2024sociodemographic}.
+We find that women are underrepresented in the Dolma pre-training data compared to real-world occupational demographics, highlighting a significant disparity (\S \ref{5.1}).
+This discrepancy correlates with and is slightly amplified in the outputs of the OLMo 7B base model (\S \ref{5.3}), with minimal impact from changes in hyperparameters or prompts (\S \ref{5.4}).
+While instruction-tuning methods, such as those used in OLMo 7B SFT and OLMo 7B Instruct, reduce representation bias (\S \ref{5.2}), stereotypical gender associations persist, reflecting real-world occupational segregation (\S \ref{5.3}).
+These findings highlight the importance and potential effectiveness of addressing bias at the data-level, as post-training mitigation remains both costly and insufficient \citep{gupta2024sociodemographic}.